Umutayb/resume/README.md

 **Quality Assurance Architect & Managing Consultant** ***@[spriteCloud](https://www.spritecloud.com)*** _(01.01.2024 - present)_ <br>
 spriteCloud is a consultancy providing software testing services & test results dashboards.
 - **Architect clients' QA landscapes end-to-end**: assess practices through **Test Maturity Models** (TMM), design Software Development Lifecycle (SDLC) models that embed an effective quality assurance discipline, and size the QA capacity each work stream needs.
-- **Architected a desktop-to-database end-to-end test automation solution** that secured a major client engagement with **Ahold Delhaize**.
+- **Ahold Delhaize** — architected an unconventional **Windows-desktop-to-SQL** end-to-end automation solution for a complex testing challenge Ahold's QA team had long wanted to automate, partnering with them to make it work; the engagement **secured two spriteCloud placements**, and I supervised the consultants who scaled it.

 - **BlueHero** (AI-powered applicant tracking system — Next.js, NestJS, Supabase):
-  - Designed and built a **Playwright + TypeScript E2E suite of 186+ tests across 16 feature areas**, reaching ~85% functional coverage of a bilingual (Dutch/English) staff portal within hours.
+  - Designed and built a **Playwright + TypeScript E2E suite of 186+ tests across 16 feature areas**, reaching ~100% functional coverage of a bilingual (Dutch/English) staff portal within hours.
   - Pioneered an **AI-vs-AI testing methodology**: an LLM simulates real employers through five stress-test personas to drive the product's AI chat assistant, and an **LLM-as-judge** verifies the published job against every fact the simulated employer stated.
   - Authored an **adversarial AI guardrails suite** running categorised attacks against the assistant, with structured LLM verdicts covering pass/fail, severity, violations and recommendations.
   - Designed a two-stage GitHub Actions pipeline (core E2E in ~2 minutes, AI run in ~25 minutes) that auto-posts transcripts and verdicts to pull requests.
 - **Farmedvisie / Medicheck** (two-portal medication-administration platform, healthcare):
-  - Delivered a **durable E2E suite covering 34 user journeys — 528 passing tests, 0 failing** across both portals, written against an intent-level API so it survives UI re-renders, in a run of ~18 minutes against the live acceptance environment.
+  - Delivered a **durable E2E suite covering 34 user journeys — 500+ tests** across both portals, written against an intent-level API so it survives UI re-renders, in a run of ~18 minutes against the live acceptance environment.
-  - Ran an **adversarial security audit surfacing ~470 findings (36 critical, 71 high)** with live reproductions, uncovering critical authorization and misconfiguration vulnerabilities across the platform.
+  - Ran an **adversarial security audit surfacing ~470 findings** with live reproductions — including critical security vulnerabilities.
-  - Engineered a **regression-sentinel layer of 211 tests** — each documents a confirmed bug and turns green automatically the moment its backend fix ships, with no manual re-test.
+  - Engineered a **regression-sentinel layer of 200+ tests** — each documents a confirmed bug and turns green automatically the moment its backend fix ships, with no manual re-test.
 - **[MR MARVIS](https://www.mrmarvis.com)**: designed and rolled out a **new SDLC** aligning development, QA and release practices, delivered an easy-to-scale Playwright solution for developers, and built an **AI Playwright Test Writer** generating ready-to-run test scenarios from user journeys gathered in a spreadsheet.
-- Built performance measurement frameworks and KPIs for my team of consultants; trained & mentored QA Engineers in software development and test automation.
-- Drive innovation as the **Guild Lead of Innovation**:
-  - Designed and delivered a **multi-model AI QA agent** combining vision models, LLMs and structured prompting for autonomous test scenario generation and test maintenance.
+- **citizenM (sunset & migration)** — delivered the final UI automation framework and CI (Pickleib), built a **universal OpenAPI-driven test generator with self-healing API tests** for an ultra-low-cost automation solution, and automated the post-sunset **account migration** (email-client integration, bulk-migration reporting) — **securing contract extensions**.
+- **Managing Consultant — firm-level leadership:** stepped up to help spriteCloud restructure and grow — shaping **roles, titles and compensation**, designing the **performance-review process**, and building company culture through team events.
+- **Led spriteCloud's AI strategy as Innovation Lead**, founding **Quail** — the firm's internal AI platform (LLM assistant models, a shared hub model and AI-assisted QA tooling) — and bringing bleeding-edge ML into everyday delivery:
-  - Led the design of **AI-native test authoring workflows** adopted internally by consultants, bringing LLM-assisted test generation into day-to-day delivery.
+  - Led the design of **AI-native test authoring workflows** adopted internally by consultants.
   - Architected an easy-to-deploy **CV solution** modernising consultancy CV practices (the system rendering this document).
+- **Thought leadership:** spoke at BrowserStack × spriteCloud events — *"Let's (not) talk about AI"* and *"Limitations of LLMs & the CAPTCHA Problem."*
+- **Mentored 7+ consultants** through technical and professional growth, and built performance-measurement frameworks and KPIs for my team.
 <br><br>

 **Quality Assurance Solution Owner** ***@[citizenM hotels](https://www.citizenm.com/company/overview)*** _(01.03.2022 - 31.01.2026)_ <br>
-citizenM is a Netherlands-based hotel developer, investor, and hotel chain — a **spriteCloud client** where I was embedded as their QA Solution Owner.
+citizenM is a Netherlands-based hotel developer, investor, and hotel chain.
 - ***Architect-scope ownership of quality across the organisation:*** audited the entirety of citizenM's software development practices to produce a five-stage **Test Maturity Model**, then designed the centralised QA approach it called for and managed the transition.
 - ***Founded the QA team*** to raise quality standards across citizenM's product lineup:
   - Hired, trained and managed engineers providing QA to several product teams, reallocating resources as test workload shifted.